Most experienced gardeners are aware of crown rot disease, even if they have never experienced its destructive effect on

 - Lawn Fungus Control: Tips On Identifying and Treating Lawn Fungus

 - St. Augustine Grass Disease – Take-All Roots Rot

 Rotating vegetable garden plants or crop rotation can help in preventing crown rot.
 Also inspect any young plants before transplanting into the garden plot.
 Any seedlings showing yellow lower leaves, wilting or a white fungus around the base of the plant may indicate the beginning of crown rot.
 Look for diseased plants and quickly segregate them to avoid the infected dead tissue from growing and affecting other plants.

 Discard these plants to avoid introducing the destructive fungus into the soil.

 If you grow for any period of time you’ll experience crown rot.
-Keeping a clean growing area, good soil which drains well and air movement will help keep grown rot under control.
+Keeping a clean growing area, good soil that drains well and air movement will help keep grown rot under control.